Norte-Development/lex.chat/docs/email-authentication.md

 ### Production Considerations

 1. **Email Deliverability**
-   - Use a professional email service (SendGrid, Mailgun, etc.)
+   - Use a dedicated email service like SendGrid (which you are now doing).
-   - Set up SPF, DKIM, and DMARC records
+   - Set up SPF, DKIM, and DMARC records for your domain in SendGrid for best results.
-   - Monitor bounce rates and spam reports
+   - Monitor bounce rates and spam reports in the SendGrid dashboard.

 2. **Rate Limiting**
    - Implement rate limiting for password reset requests